We take your privacy seriously.

 How can I avoid viewing objectionable content on Comcast's Web Services?

 By using the Comcast Web Services, you may be exposed to content that you may find offensive, indecent or objectionable.
 There are commercially available services and software that can limit your (or your family’s) exposure to material that you may find objectionable.
-XFINITY Internet customers can download and install Norton's privacy and security products at no additional charge to assist in limiting exposure to potentially objectionable material.
+XFINITY Internet customers can access a number of privacy and security products at no additional charge to assist in limiting exposure to potentially objectionable material.
 They’re available from our security pages.